LSHS TESTING CALENDAR and INFORMATION

 The Minnesota Test of Academic Skills (MTAS) is an alternate assessment for students with the most significant cognitive disabilities.
 It is a performance-based assessment administered and scored by the test administrator using a script and a task-specific scoring rubric.
 The MTAS is used to measure student progress toward Minnesota’s academic standards and meet the requirements of the federal Elementary and Secondary Education Act (ESEA).
 MTAS Reading is given to students in grade 10.
 MTAS Math is given to students in grade 11.
 MTAS Science is given to students currently in a Life Science class.
 Test administration times will vary for each student, and the state does not provide estimated test administration times for the MTAS.
 Results will be mailed home in late August or early September.

-Answers to frequently asked questions about the MTAS is available in a downloadable and printable Parent Fact Sheets.
+Answers to frequently asked questions about MTAS are available in a downloadable and printable Parent Fact Sheets.
 A test preparation fact sheet is also available.
 See the document list below.
 Translated versions of these fact sheets are available under Translated Documents, below.

 - MTAS Parent Fact Sheet – 8/24/18